bluebear94/zt-/README.md

       # ...
     }

 This will declare a feature with the given name.
-Phonemes take one of the instances for each feature.
-Phonemes not listed in a declaration for a given feature will default to the first on the list.
+Each phoneme takes one of the *instances* of each feature.

 If `*` is present after the feature name, then the feature is marked as a non-core feature.
 This means that this feature will not factor into